Columbia Valley: Washington’s Biggest Wine Region

 Established in 1983, it is the Pacific Northwest’s oldest AVA, predating the Columbia Valley by about a year.
 Incredibly diverse in terms of climate from west to east, the region produces all manner of red and white varieties with wines encompassing a broad range of styles.
 It also encompasses three distinctive sub-AVAs in its own right: Red Mountain, Snipes Mountain, and Rattlesnake Hills.

-• What it’s known for: Cabernet Sauvignon, Chardonnay, Merlot, Riesling, Grenache, Sauvignon Blanc, Pinot Gris, Sangiovese, Viognier, Petit Verdot, Bordeaux-Style Blends, GSM Blends, Mourvèdre.
+• What it’s famous for: Cabernet Sauvignon, Chardonnay, Merlot, Riesling, Grenache, Sauvignon Blanc, Pinot Gris, Sangiovese, Viognier, Petit Verdot, Bordeaux-Style blends, GSM blends, Mourvèdre.

 Red Mountain

-Small, but mighty: Tiny Red Mountain is one of the hottest, if not the hottest wine growing region in Washington State.
-This sub-AVA is known for producing dark, tannic, red wines that have garnered significant critical acclaim.
+Small but mighty: Tiny Red Mountain is one of the hottest, if not the hottest wine growing regions in Washington State.
+This sub-AVA produces dark, tannic red wines that have garnered significant critical acclaim.

-• What it’s known for: Cabernet Sauvignon, Syrah and Merlot with high tannins as well as Chenin Blanc and a little Chardonnay that’s somewhat low acidity.
+• What it’s famous for: Cabernet Sauvignon, Syrah, and Merlot with high tannins as well as Chenin Blanc and a little Chardonnay that’s somewhat low in acidity.

 Snipes Mountain